 EDSE 619: Applied Behavior Analysis: Principles, Procedures, and Philosophy

 EDSE 621: Applied Behavior Analysis: Empirical Bases

 EDSE 623: Applied Behavior Analysis: Assessments and Interventions

 EDSE 664: Ethical and Professional Conduct for Behavior Analysis

 Tuition is $775 per credit hour.
-An additional charge of $35 per credit hour applies for a distance education fee.
+An additional charge of $35 per credit hour applies for a Distance Learning fee.